Best Forensic Psychology Programs in California

 Campus Based - Visit Website

 The Psy.D.
-Clinical Forensic Psychology program at The Chicago School in Los Angeles prepares students for impactful careers in the judicial system.
-This program focuses on applying psychological knowledge to criminal and civil cases, offering training in assessment, treatment, and consultation.
-Graduates are equipped to work in various settings, including mental health facilities, correctional institutions, and private practice.
-The curriculum includes preparation for the Assessment and Therapy Clinical Forensic Competency Examination (CFCE), essential for licensure in California and other states.
-With campuses in Anaheim and Los Angeles, the program blends rigorous academic training with practical experience, fostering leaders in forensic psychology.
+Clinical Forensic Psychology program at The Chicago School in Los Angeles focuses specifically on clinical forensic applications within the judicial system.
+This campus-based doctoral program trains students in psychological assessment, treatment, and consultation for criminal and civil cases.
+Graduates prepare for the Assessment and Therapy Clinical Forensic Competency Examination (CFCE), essential for California licensure, and can work in mental health facilities, correctional institutions, and private practice.
+The program requires an entrance exam for admission.
+With campuses in both Anaheim and Los Angeles, it combines rigorous academic training with practical experience to develop leaders in forensic psychology.

 University of California-Irvine